School of Social Work History

 In 2020, the School of Social Work consisted of 21 full time faculty, 18 part time faculty and 3 administrative staff members.
 The School of Social Work grew to consist of nearly 460 students in the BSW, MSW (1-Year Advanced Standing, 2-Year, and 3-Year) and Early Childhood Mental Health graduate certificate combined.

 The School of Social Work received approval from CSWE for the 3-year MSW program to be a fully online program starting in May 2021.
 The BSW program was approved for growth from nearly 60 to 90 students starting the first year of Upper Division.
-Due to increased growth in the BSW and MSW program, the School of Social Work was able to hire additional faculty and staff to support students in the classroom and in the Field Office.
+Due to increased growth in the BSW and MSW program, the School of Social Work was able to hire additional faculty and staff to support students in the classroom and in the Practicum Office.
 Additionally, renewed funding was received for the Integrated Behavioral Health Program (HRSA BHWET Grant)!
 The focus of the grant for the next four years is on high need children, adolescents, and transitional aged youth.
 The School also welcomed Beth Wahler, PhD, MSW on September 1st, 2021 as Director of the School of Social Work.